VinGarcia/ksql/README.md

 - `ksqltest.CallFunctionWithRows(fn interface{}, rows []map[string]interface{}) (map[string]interface{}, error)`

-If you want to see examples (we have examples for all the public functions) just read the example tests available on our [example service](./examples/example_service)
+If you want to see examples (we have examples for all the public functions) just read the example tests available on our [example service](./examples/example_service/).

+Please note that that in the example service above we have two sets of tests in two different files, exemplifying how to use `gomock` and then how to use `ksql.Mock{}`.

 ## Benchmark Comparison